 It also chronicles President Kennedy’s dedication of the $46.5 million project on Oct.
 3, 1963.The center is open daily April through October, plus Saturdays and Sundays in March and November.
 It is closed December through February.
 All programs and exhibits at the center are free and open to the public.
-(Note: Public tours of the Dam and Power Plant have been suspended until further notice due to national security.
-The closures affect all federal power dams in the nation.

 Hikers can enjoy a variety of trails located in the area.
 There are two award-winning national nature trails located near the William Carl Garner Visitor Center.
 Mossy Bluff extends along a tree-covered bluff overlooking the Little Red River, immediately below the dam.
 It ends almost one mile away at a rustic shelter, which offers a panoramic view of the river and dam.
 Nearby is Buckeye Trail, a short barrier-free, paved pathway designed for the physically challenged.
 Guide maps for both trails are available at the center.
 Sulphur Creek Trail is a multi use trail system with several completed sections, one of those being paved and ADA compliant.
 These trails are also great for birding and wildlife viewing.

 Sugarloaf Mountain, rises 690 feet, providing a panoramic view of the city and the Little Red River.
 An informational exhibit at the base of the mountain has detailed directions for hikers regarding the three trails accessible at the base Collins Creek offers the perfect family outing.
 A scenic waterfall and stream are located at the end of this short hike from Hatchery Rd.
 You will want to bring your camera!

 Two trails lead to Bridal Veil Falls just off Highway 25, where hikers can walk behind the 90-foot water fall.
 Some visitors may prefer to use the overlook, conveniently located near the parking area.